sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 Microsoft Fabric offers [Data Factory](https://learn.microsoft.com/en-us/fabric/data-factory/), which is a SaaS offering for data loading, transforming data to the form understandable for business, and orchestration of the processes involved.
 Data Factory provides Data Flow Gen2 and Pipelines as two components.
 For users coming from a power bi background, you would be familiar with data flows that are used to transform data.
 Data Flow Gen2 is similar and provides low-code/citizen developer capabilities to prepare your data.
 Data Pipelines provides great data orchestration capabilities to load data into your storage layer. </br>

-# Load Data - Manual
+# Load Data - One Time

 Fabric provides you capabilities in both Data Flow Gen2 as well as Data Pipelines to load your data.
 For relatively smaller files, Data Flow Gen2 provides you with the GetData option to fetch data from a multitude of sources.
 This contains 150+ connectors to different sources you can connect to get your data.
 Using Data Flow Gen2 you can also load data from the OneLake storage.
 The option to upload a file from the local machine, using drag and drop is also available.